Finschia/finschia/docs/delegators/delegator-guide-cli.md

 #### Primer on Governance

-A LINE Financial Blockchain has a built-in governance system that lets bonded base coin holders vote on proposals.
+A LINE Blockchain Mainnet has a built-in governance system that lets bonded base coin holders vote on proposals.
 There are three types of proposal:

 - `Text Proposals`: These are the most basic type of proposals.
 They can be used to get the opinion of the network on a given topic.
 - `Parameter Proposals`: These are used to update the value of an existing parameter.